Shopping

 - Several early demo recordings of this song, ranging in length from only a few seconds to nearly five minutes, have surfaced through the years displaying various stages of "completeness," including instrumental tracks, vocals-only tracks, and song segments.

-All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2012 by Wayne Studer.
+All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2024 by Wayne Studer.
 All Rights Reserved.
-All lyrics and images copyright © their respective dates by their respective owners.
-Brief quotations and small, low-resolution images are used for identification and critical commentary; it is therefore believed that they constitute Fair Use under U.S. copyright law.
-Billboard chart data are copyright © their respective dates by Nielsen Business Media, Inc.
+All lyrics and images are copyright © their respective dates by their respective owners.
+Brief quotations and small, low-resolution images are used for identification and critical commentary, thereby constituting Fair Use under U.S. copyright law.
+Billboard chart data are copyright © their respective dates by Billboard Media, LLC.